how to install EndeavourOS on Raspberry Pi

 Final Thoughts

-I will keep an eye on their progress and keep you updated.
-EndeavourOS is also new on PC, so maybe it’s just a beta version of something better coming in the next years, we’ll see.
+I will keep an eye on EndeavourOS anyway, and keep you updated.
+It’s also new on PC, so I’m sure they will improve everything in the next few years, we’ll see.
 You can also find my video about it on the YouTube channel if you want to see it in action:

 If you are seeking better options, make sure to check these other articles: